 Disconnect your Bluetooth headphones or speakers

-People often have their iPhones set to automatically connect to Bluetooth audio devices when one of the latter switches on.
-If a device has a microphone — like headphones, certain speakers, or even your car — Siri may start listening to it for input, which is obviously a problem if you’re trying to talk directly to your phone.
+People often have their iPhones set to automatically connect to one or more Bluetooth audio devices when one of them switches on.
+If a device has a microphone — like headphones, certain speakers, or even your car — Siri may start listening to it for input, which is obviously a problem when you’re trying to talk directly to your phone.